 Present: Council Members: Ric Helms, Susan Eisenhauer, Donnie Fisher and Bruce Haughton; Mayor Charlie Hatfield; Kellie Wiers, Deputy City Clerk/Treasurer and Spencer Cumley, City Foreman.
 Absent: None.

 Mayor Hatfield called the meeting to order at 7:00 p.m. informing all those present of the Posters stating the Open Meeting Law Changes on the West meeting room wall accessible to the public.
-At this time all those present stood to recite the Pledge of Allegience.
+At this time all those present stood to recite the Pledge of Allegiance.

 Council Member Helms moved to accept the March 14, 2022, regular meeting minutes.
 Council Member Haughton seconded the motion.
 Roll Call vote indicated all present voting in favor of the motion, whereupon motion carried.